 What is Hay Fever?

-My favorite parent resource, KnowYourOTC’s spoke with Dr. Wendy Sue Swanson of Seattle Mama Doc.
+My favorite parent resource, KnowYourOTC’s spoke with Dr. Wendy Sue Swanson of Mama Doc.
 She shared these tips for parents with kids who suffer from seasonal allergies.
 When I find good tips, especially from Mama Doc, you can be sure I will be sharing them with you!

 Dr. Swanson explains hay fever is the most common allergy in Americans and represents the allergic reaction to pollens in the air and environment.
 Seasonal allergy sufferers see symptoms at particular times of the year when specific allergic triggers (grass or tree pollen, for example) circulate.